howl-editor/howl/site/source/doc/manual/views.md

 ### Creating views

-- `new-view-right-of`: Creates a new view, right of the current one.
+- `view-new-right-of`: Creates a new view, right of the current one.
-- `new-view-left-of`: Creates a new view, left of the current one.
+- `view-new-left-of`: Creates a new view, left of the current one.
-- `new-view-above`: Creates a new view, above the current one.
+- `view-new-above`: Creates a new view, above the current one.
-- `new-view-below`: Creates a new view, below the current one.
+- `view-new-below`: Creates a new view, below the current one.

 ### Navigating views